ibm-cloud-docs/cloud-object-storage/basics/order-storage.md

 When a service instance is deleted, the data is not deleted immediately.
 Instead, it is scheduled for reclamation a week after the user requests deletion, after which the data is irreversibly destroyed, and the bucket names will be made available.

-It is possible to check the status of a reclamation, as well as force or cancel a scheduled reclamation using the [Resource Controller API](/apidocs/resource-controller/resource-controller#get-a-list-of-all-reclamations) or [the {{site.data.keyword.cloud}} Platform CLI](/docs/cli?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_reclamations).
+It is possible to check the status of a reclamation, as well as force or cancel a scheduled reclamation using the [the {{site.data.keyword.cloud}} Platform CLI](/docs/cli?topic=cloud-cli-ibmcloud_commands_resource#ibmcloud_resource_reclamations).

 It is not possible to delete a Service Instance if there is a bucket with an active Immutable Object Storage policy or legal hold on any objects.
 The policy will need to expire before the data can be deleted.
 It isn't possible to delete a Service Instance if there is a permanent retention policy in place.
 {:important}